bitforce/Algorithms/sorting/bubble/README.md

 terribly sorted collections.
 It; however, still can be used decently for nearly sorted arrays.

+The only significant advantage BubbleSort has over other algorithms, even including QuickSort, but not on InsertionSort, is its ability to detect whether or not a list is sorted efficiently.
+Also since the worst case space-complexity is O(1), it’s best and average are also O(1).
+For this algorithm, space complexity stays the same.

 Usage
 ---
 _from within the java dir_

 `make [--silent] args=T`
 `make [--silent] clean`

-`javac *.java`
+[//]: # (alternatively you can use these more cumbersome commands) `javac *.java`
 `java BubbleSort T`

 _from within the py dir_

 `python test.py`

 Where _T_ is an array of vals or a text file containing vals.
 Alternatively,